 Sample plans represent one way to complete a program of study.
 Actual course selection and sequence will vary and should be discussed with an academic advisor.
 For additional sample plans, see MyUI.

-Global Health Studies, B.A.
+Global Health Studies, BA

 Academic Career | ||